PaoloDooM/gpos720_printer/README.md

 #### <code><b>imprimirTexto(String mensagem, {TextOptions? options, int size = defaultFontSize, Font? font, AlignmentTypes align = AlignmentTypes.left})</b></code>

 * Description: Prints text.
-* Returns: A String indicating the printer’s status in Portuguese, it can be parsed to a enum using the <a href="https://github.com/PaoloDooM/gpos720_printer/blob/master/lib/status_printer.dart">
+* Returns: A String indicating the printer’s status in Portuguese, it can be parsed to an enum using the <a href="https://github.com/PaoloDooM/gpos720_printer/blob/master/lib/status_printer.dart">
   statusPrinterFromString</a> function.
 * Parameters:

-1. <b>mensagem</b>: An String with the desired text to be printed.
+1. <b>mensagem</b>: A String with the desired text to be printed.
 2. <b>options (optional)</b>: A TextOptions specifing if the text will be render as bold, italic or underlined.
 3. <b>size (optional)</b>: An Integer specifing the desired font size.